Demo 3: Inner Product Spaces#

 \[\begin{split}\displaystyle \left[\begin{matrix}\frac{24}{5}\\\frac{12}{5}\end{matrix}\right]\end{split}\]

-Since we are working in \(\mathbb{R}^2\), this can be illustrated:
+Since we are working in \(\mathbb{R}^2\), this can be illustrated as follows:

 x = symbols('x')